Passengers delighted with the new Perry Barr railway station.

-Contracted by Transport for West Midlands and the West Midlands Rail Executive to build the new station, construction company Galliford Try undertook the project and has revealed that over 1,000 people, most of whom were local worked on the one-year building programme.
+Contracted by and the to build the new station, construction company Galliford Try undertook the project and has revealed that over 1,000 people, most of whom were local worked on the one-year building programme.

 The project saw an investment of £30 million and includes lift access to platforms as well as a new bus interchange with a public space outside of the neighbouring One Stop Shopping Centre.